 If you’d like to review and compare home equity lenders, head over to our Home Loans Review Page and tick the box on the left-hand menu for “home equity loans and lines of credit.”

-SBA programs are also an option.
-The SBA has set guidelines for various loans programs, which are then offered by third-party lenders and guaranteed by the SBA.
-They each have specific eligibility requirements that will need to be reviewed to determine whether they are suitable for your business type.
+SBA programs are also an option for financing and starting a business in California.
+The SBA has set guidelines for various loan programs, which are then offered by third-party lenders and guaranteed by the SBA.
+They each have specific eligibility requirements that will need to be reviewed to determine whether they are suitable for your business type and credit profile.
 The programs include:

-- The 7(a) loan program, which can be used to start a new business or assist in growing an existing one.
+- The 7(a) loan program can be used for starting a business in California or assisting in growing an existing California business.

-- Microloans, which can be used for startup costs but cannot be used to purchase real estate or pay preexisting debts.
+- Microloans can be used for startup costs but cannot be used to purchase real estate or pay preexisting debts.

 - Real estate and equipment loans CDC/504 provides funding for expensive fixed assets like real estate and equipment.